zzhang-cn/LLM4LLM/module-1/README.md

 - Differentiate between supervised and unsupervised approaches to language modeling
 - Understand how word embeddings capture semantic relationships

+## Three-Tier Learning Structure

+This module, like all others in the curriculum, follows a three-tier approach that accommodates learners with different backgrounds:

+### Core Concepts (For Everyone)
+- Accessible explanations using analogies and visualizations
+- No programming or mathematical background required
+- Focus on intuitive understanding of fundamental principles
+- Suitable for all learners regardless of technical background

+### Hands-On Implementation (For CS Students)
+- Practical code examples using PyTorch
+- Implementation details and programming exercises
+- Requires basic programming knowledge
+- Best for those with computer science background

+### Advanced Theory (For the Curious)
+- Mathematical foundations and theoretical details
+- Connections to broader information theory and research
+- Formal definitions and derivations
+- Appropriate for those interested in deeper theoretical understanding

+You can freely navigate between these tiers based on your interests and background.
+All learners should engage with the Core Concepts tier, while the other tiers are optional based on your background and learning goals.

 ## Sessions

 ### [Session 1.1: Understanding Next-Word Prediction](./s1.1-prompt.md)